 Excel Easy includes a set of free online tutorials for learning Microsoft Excel and 300 related examples of its features.

-Explain Everything is a screencasting, whiteboard, and design app.
+Explain Everything for grades 3-12 is a screencasting, whiteboard, and design app.
 You can import and insert any document, picture, or video; draw and annotate in color; move and animate objects; zoom and pan; record and play; and export and share.
 Use it to create tutorials and video lessons.

 Google Docs and Google Spreadsheets are free web-based programs that allow you to create, edit, and store documents and spreadsheets online with whomever you choose, then publish online.
+Use Google Slides to create presentations, including in collaboration with others.
+Note when in presentation mode turn on automatic captioning so that the speaker's words will appear alongside each slide, a great option to increase accessibility.
 Also see Google Workspace for Education (new name for G Suite for Education), which includes a suite of Google tools tailored for schools and homeschools.
 It is free for eligible institutions.

 Hypatia is a free math equation-editing tool, which is an add-on available for Google, MS Office, and the Desktop.
 It checks your work as you type and is designed to help students to solve problems.